amun3808/metin2-initial-entity-meeting-freeze-fix/Readme.txt

 I'm too sick of it to look into alternative ways of fixing this, so we'll just create a dummy entity to force them to load, and then get rid of it.
 EZ

+With these changes, we should see around 97 - 99% reduction in processing time(from up to 200ms down to about 0 - 5ms),
+however, loading will slow down with about 1-3 seconds, but that's insignificant compared to the benefits.